nikku/camunda-modeler-plugins-talk-2019/README.md

 * You have an appropriate command line set up (__NO `cmd`__ but something like [`git-bash`](https://www.atlassian.com/git/tutorials/git-bash) on Windows)
 * You've [downloaded the Camunda Modeler](https://camunda.com/download/modeler/)
 * You have [Node.js](https://nodejs.org/en/) (LTS or higher) installed
+* You have an editor / IDE suitable for JavaScript development

 #### Expected Results